 With the safety of our patients, employees and clinicians as a top priority and in alignment with local, state and federal guidelines to prepare for a surge and support slowing the spread of COVID-19, early on we responsibly and rapidly scaled down surgeries and preventive care that could be safely postponed.
 The pandemic has also significantly impacted patients’ willingness to seek care, resulting in a sharp drop in overall patient visits to our offices.
 While the impact of COVID-19 has been challenging for all of us and adapting our operations in response has been a costly and difficult endeavor, every decision we’ve made has aligned with our not-for-profit mission and values, and we are proud to continue to care for our patients.

-During Sonoma County’s Kincade fire, Sutter’s integrated network proved crucial.
+During Sonoma County’s Kincade fire in 2019, Sutter’s integrated network proved crucial.
 Sutter was able to efficiently and safely move patients out of Sutter Santa Rosa Regional Hospital to other nearby hospitals where providers continued to provide seamless care.
 Our network also allowed staff to quickly contact patients and coordinate care.
 From filling prescriptions and rescheduling appointments to keeping vital chemotherapy infusions on track, Sutter works to ensure patients have continuity of care, even during emergencies.

 Read more about how the Sutter Health team acted swiftly to support patients during recent wildfires:

 Because of its not-for-profit mission, Sutter Health steps in where others may step out, providing care for those who cannot afford it, funding education and research that will improve lives, and contributing to programs and organizations that provide healthcare access and services for those in need.

 This includes programs that provide adults, children and families with access to primary healthcare, alcohol and drug treatment, mental health services, specialty consultation and procedures, crisis services, dental and vision care, health education, transportation, income assistance and housing, among others.